Point Frederick

 What are the top countries of origin in the suburb of Point Frederick?

-In terms of ancestry (country of birth of parents), the top three represented groups in Point Frederick are English, comprising 29.0% of the population, Australian, comprising 22.7% of the population, and Irish, comprising 10.9% of the population.
-Additionally, there are notable divergences in the representation of certain other ethnic groups: Korean is notably overrepresented at 1.2% of Point Frederick (vs 0.3% regionally), Welsh at 0.7% (vs 0.7%) and Russian at 0.4% (vs 0.4%).
+In terms of ancestry (country of birth of parents), the top three represented groups in Point Frederick are English, comprising 29.0% of the population, which is substantially higher than the regional average of 19.0%, Australian, comprising 22.7% of the population, and Irish, comprising 10.9% of the population.
+Additionally, there are notable divergences in the representation of certain other ethnic groups: Korean is notably overrepresented at 1.2% of Point Frederick (vs 1.1% regionally), Welsh at 0.7% (vs 0.4%) and Russian at 0.4% (vs 0.4%).

 How does the percentage of people born overseas compare to the regional average?